 New detector technology for neutrino physics experiments

 Our detector research and development targets innovative technology for neutrino experiments.
-This covers various diverse topics, from recent efforts into accelerator-based neutrino physics and neutrino astrophysics applications to specific neutrino mass searches using double beta decay.
+This covers various diverse topics, from recent efforts into accelerator-based neutrino physics and neutrino astrophysics applications to specific neutrino mass searches using single and double beta decay.

 - Yorck Ramachers (Academic)